2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 November 25th: Once I accessed the valley, I saw a bolt in one of the cavities.
 The cavity was also filled with oil and had what looked like epoxy around it:

-It appeared one of the car’s previous owners had tried fixing a hole in the valley tapping the hole and plugging it with a bolt.
-Then maybe they used epoxy to fill the space after?
-I’m not sure what they did, but it appeared my engine was suffering from “block rot” and their fix was starting to fail.
+It looked like a previous owner had attempted to repair a hole in the engine valley by tapping it and plugging it with a bolt.
+It’s possible they also used epoxy to fill the surrounding area, but I’m not exactly sure.
+Whatever they did, it seemed like my engine was now suffering from “block rot,” and their repair was beginning to fail.

-The PRV’s engine valley has been nicknamed the “valley of death” because this area has been prone to rotting through, into the crankcase.
-Coolant that has leaked can sit in the valley, and turn acidic over time, eating away at the aluminum.
-There’s also evidence that flaws may exist in some engine castings.
-Once holes appear in the valley, it’s tough to get a permanent fix.
-Most engines get replaced, while some have found success with welding plates over the cavities.
-It’s not recommended to use any epoxy, since it’s hard to clean the aluminum to get a good bond, and differences in expansion and contraction eventually separate the epoxy from the aluminum.
+The PRV engine valley has earned the nickname “valley of death” because this area is known to corrode through into the crankcase.
+Coolant leaks can pool in the valley and, over time, become acidic, which eats away at the aluminum.
+Some engine castings may also have inherent flaws that contribute to the problem.
+Once holes form in the valley, permanent repairs are difficult.
+Most engines end up being replaced, although some owners have had success welding plates over the damaged areas.
+Epoxy is not recommended—it’s hard to properly clean the aluminum for good adhesion, and differences in thermal expansion typically cause the epoxy to separate over time.

 November 27th: I pressure tested the coolant system to be sure there wasn’t any coolant leaks or head gasket leaks causing coolant to leak into the valley.